soprasteria/terraform-aws-wellarchitected-conformance/README.md

 At least two days before your planned review, deploy the module as suggested in [examples/main.tf](examples/main.tf).
 Compliance checks will update on a daily basis, to reduce unncessary costs for AWS Config Evaluations.

+### Well-Architected Tool Integration
+This module can also automatically update your Well-Architected Tool workload with compliance data from the AWS Config Conformance Packs.
+To enable this feature, set `deploy_wa_tool_updater = true` and provide your workload ID with `wa_tool_workload_id = "your-workload-id"`.

+The Lambda function will:
+1. Process each conformance pack (Security, Reliability, Cost Optimization)
+2. Loop through all rules in sequence (SEC01, SEC02, REL01, COO01, etc.)
+3. For each rule, list the resource type, resource ID, and compliance status in the Notes field of the corresponding best practice question in your Well-Architected Tool workload
+4. Append new data to preserve the history of compliance changes

+See [examples/complete/main.tf](examples/complete/main.tf) for a complete example with Well-Architected Tool integration.

+The source code for the Lambda function is located in the [src/wa_tool_updater](src/wa_tool_updater) directory.

 ## Functionality